HOW TO WRITE THE BEST AUGMENTED REALITY APP BRIEF 2021 + TEMPLATE

 - Requirement Gathering.
 Through an effective AR App brief document, your developer team will study and analyze your requirements.

-- AR Development Software to be used.
+- AR Development Software to be used (aka SDK Software Development Kit).
 Ask your developer the pros and cons of the selected software and how it may affect future versions of your app or the execution on different devices: AR glasses, TV, desktop, phones.
-Some of the most popular AR software include Amazon Sumerian, ARKit, Google ARCore, HP Reveal, Vuforia Engine and Zap Works among others.
+Some of the most popular AR software include Amazon Sumerian, Apple’s ARKit, Google’s ARCore, HP Reveal, Vuforia Engine and Zap Works among others.

 - Timeframes and Deadlines.
 The only way to manage expectations is to make sure that you are clear on the timeframes and deadlines.
 Expectations cannot be managed if dates have not been communicated.
 By giving clear deadlines, work can be prioritised and successfully organised.
 It is also important to have realistic expectations.
 By providing a detailed brief, your AR partner can provide a more accurate timescale for work to be completed.